 However, whichever one you think is the most aligned with your target audience, you should still aim to incorporate all of them as part of your marketing and PR strategy.

-Social media is no longer an option for your PR efforts, it’s imperative.
+Social media is no longer an option for your PR efforts — it’s an imperative.

-With this in mind, we’d recommend that you consider some of the tips we’ve included in this social media PR guide and choose the channels that are best aligned with your target audience.
-And ensure you have a social media strategy that correlates with your PR goals, too.
+With this in mind, we’d recommend that you consider some of the tips and social media PR tactics we’ve included in this social media PR guide and choose the channels that are best aligned with your target audience.